-- 4.1 Appreciate the scope and nature of medical error in the United States. - 4.2 Analyze and apply all four elements of a medical malpractice cause of action (duty, breach, causation, and damages). - 4.3 Distinguish four geographic variations in how the standard of care (duty) is established. - 4.4 Analyze and apply legal principles concerning how the standard of care is established with expert witnesses. - 4.5 Analyze and apply legal principles concerning the qualification of expert witnesses. - 4.6 Analyze and apply legal principles concerning how a defendant can establish a school of thought (an alternative minority standard of care). - 4.7 Analyze and apply legal principles concerning how the standard of care is established both judicially and through clinical practice guidelines. - 4.8 Analyze and apply legal principles concerning res ipsa loquitor, as an alternative method for establishing breach. - 4.9 Distinguish traditional "but for" causation from "lost chance" causation. - 4.10 Analyze and apply legal principles concerning how economic, non-economic, and punitive money damages are calculated and statutorily limited. - 4.11 Analyze and apply legal principles regarding key affirmative defenses. - 4.12 Distinguish statutes of limitations from statutes of repose. - 4.13 Distinguish assumption of risk from comparative negligence.
+- 4.1 Appreciate the scope and nature of medical error in the United States. - 4.2 Analyze and apply all four elements of a medical malpractice cause of action (duty, breach, causation, and damages). - 4.3 Distinguish four geographic variations in how the standard of care (duty) is established. - 4.4 Analyze and apply legal principles concerning how the standard of care is established with expert witnesses. - 4.5 Analyze and apply legal principles concerning the qualification of expert witnesses. - 4.6 Analyze and apply legal principles concerning how a defendant can establish a school of thought (an alternative minority standard of care). - 4.7 Analyze and apply legal principles concerning how the standard of care is established both judicially and through clinical practice guidelines.

-- 4.14 Distinguish types of tort reform measures designed to reduce the frequency and size of medical malpractice claims as well as measures to increase their predictability. - 4.15 Analyze and apply legal principles concerning breach of contract. - 4.16 Analyze and apply legal principles concerning negligent infliction of emotional distress and intentional infliction of emotional distress. - 4.17 Appreciate key alternative theories of liability like elder abuse and criminal penalties.

-5 Analyze and apply civil liability legal principles concerning the provision of medical treatment by institutional providers (primarily hospitals).

-- 5.1 Analyze and apply three theories of vicarious liability: respondeat superior, ostensible/apparent agency, and the non-delegable duty doctrine. - 5.2 Analyze and apply four theories of direct liability: (a) negligent selection, (b) negligent retention, (c) negligent supervision (policies, procedures, training, equipment), and (d) ordinary negligence.
+- 4.8 Analyze and apply legal principles concerning res ipsa loquitor, as an alternative method for establishing breach. - 4.9 Distinguish traditional "but for" causation from "lost chance" causation. - 4.10 Analyze and apply legal principles concerning how nominal, economic, non-economic, and punitive money damages are calculated and statutorily limited. - 4.11 Analyze and apply legal principles regarding key affirmative defenses. - 4.12 Distinguish statutes of limitations from statutes of repose. - 4.13 Distinguish assumption of risk from comparative negligence. - 4.14 Distinguish types of tort reform measures designed to reduce the frequency and size of medical malpractice claims (especially caps on non-economic damages) as well as measures to increase their predictability. - 4.15 Analyze and apply legal principles concerning breach of contract. - 4.16 Analyze and apply legal principles concerning negligent infliction of emotional distress and intentional infliction of emotional distress. - 4.17 Appreciate key alternative theories of liability like elder abuse and criminal penalties. - 5 Analyze and apply civil liability legal principles concerning the provision of medical treatment by institutional providers (primarily hospitals). - 5.1 Analyze and apply three theories of vicarious liability: (a) respondeat superior, (b) ostensible/apparent agency, and (c) the non-delegable duty doctrine. - 5.2 Analyze and apply five theories of direct liability: (a) negligent selection, (b) negligent retention (jointly known as negligent credentialing). (c) negligent supervision (policies, procedures, training), (d) negligently maintained premises or equipment, and (e) ordinary negligence.